clearhaus/gateway-api-docs/source/index.md

 No parameters are needed to make a new void transaction.

 <p class="alert alert-info">
-<b>Notice:</b> A void cannot be made if the authorization is 30 days old.
+<b>Notice:</b> A void cannot be made if the authorization age is 30 days or more.
 </p>